Tiger Woods has a storied history at the PGA Championship.

 He's hit some of the most remarkable shots in Championship history and has been involved in many memorable moments.

-Here's a look at nine of those moments from PGA.com's Jeff Babineau:
+Here's a look at 10 of those moments from PGA.com's Jeff Babineau:

 In his fourth PGA Championship, played in 2000 at Valhalla, Tiger Woods is paired with the great Jack Nicklaus, winner of 18 majors.
 Walking down the final hole of the second round on Friday, Woods urges the 60-year-old Nicklaus to finish things off right.
 Jack does, knocking his third shot in tight for a gimme birdie and round of 71.
 Woods finishes strong, too, shooting 67 to take the 36-hole lead.
 He’d go on to win the tournament.